Dither/autopatchwork-mod/README.md

 AutoPatchWork for Opera
 ==========

 It is the fork of AutoPatchWork ( http://code.google.com/p/autopatchwork/ ).
-This extension automatically loads next page and inserts it into current one when you scroll to the end of page.
+This extension automatically loads next page and inserts it into current one when you scroll to the end of it.

 AutoPatchWork extension derived from AutoPagerize ( http://autopagerize.net ).